XiaopengWangLXL/Wu_enda_Deeplearning/readme.txt

 this is very good
 this is another excersice

-creating a new branch is quick
+creating a new branch & quick